Fair Division in a Variable Setting: EF1-Restoration for Identical Monotone Valuations

-\begin{proof} Let $X = (X_1,\ldots,X_n)$ be the input near-$\ef1$ allocation, with a positive valuation $v$ that is common to all the agents.
-Let $i \coloneq \underset{k \in [n]\setminus\{1\}}{\arg\max} \set{v(X_k \sm \gb{X}{k})}$.
-That is, in the allocation $X$, agent $i$ is the one (other than agent $1$, of course) who would possess the most valuable bundle, even after losing their most valuable item.
-As indicated in \linkline{line:transfer} of \Cref{algo:EF1_identical}, we transfer $\gb{X}{i}$ from $i$ to agent $1$, and denote the resulting allocation by $Y$.
-We will prove that this is a valid transfer, i.e., $Y$ is near-$\ef1$ and the transfer does not lead to an increase in the amount of $\ef1$-envy agent $1$ has towards any other agent.
+\begin{proof} Let $X = (X_1,\ldots,X_n)$ be the input near-$\mathsf{EF1}$ allocation.
+We write $v$ to denote the monotone valuation that is common to all the agents.
+Let $i \coloneq \underset{\ell \in [n]\setminus\{1\}}{\arg\max} \set{v(X_{\ell} \sm \gb{X}{\ell})}$.
+That is, in the allocation $X$, agent $i$ is the one (other than agent $1$, of course) who would possess the most valuable bundle, even after losing her most valuable item.
+As indicated in \linkline{line:transfer-best-basic} of \Cref{algo:identical-basic}, we transfer $\gb{X}{i}$ from $i$ to agent $1$, and denote the resulting allocation by $Y$.
+We claim that this is a valid transfer, i.e., $Y$ is near-$\mathsf{EF1}$ and this transfer does not lead to an increase in the amount of $\mathsf{EF1}$-envy (\cref{def:amount-of-ef1-envy}) that agent $1$ has towards any other agent.